Know thy enemy. Get the facts on relapsing multiple sclerosis (MS)

 - Gender: MS is at least 2 to 3 times more common in women than in men

 - Genetics: If you have a family member (eg, a parent, sibling, or child) who has MS, your risk for developing the disease increases.
-Generally speaking, the risk for most people of developing MS is 1 out of 750.
+Generally speaking, the risk of developing MS for most people is 1 out of 750.
 However, if you have a family member with MS, your risk increases to 1 out of 40.
 The risk may increase more if you have multiple family members with MS, or if you have an identical twin with MS

 - Ethnicity: MS occurs in most ethnic groups, including Caucasians, African-Americans, Asians, and Hispanics/Latinos.
 While it is most commonly seen in Caucasians of northern European ancestry, new research shows that African-American women may be especially at risk.
 Findings such as these suggest that ethnicity may be one of several contributing factors